Skip to content

 How Much Is Child Support in Montana?

-If you make $60,000 a year in Montana, child support for 1 child is estimated at $950 per month ($11,400 per year) based on the MT Guidelines (Mont.
-Code Ann. § 40-4-204).
-This is calculated after subtracting the self-support allowance and applying the standard of living adjustment.
+If you make $60,000 a year in Montana, child support for 1 child is estimated at $780 per month ($9,360 per year).
+Calculated after applying the self-support allowance and standard of living adjustment.

 Montana Child Support Estimates by Income (2026)